Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.15
+* Fixed `restrictInput` to better work with multiple length keys
+ * It is now designed to remove any non-matching characters or letter groups.
+For example, if you clicked a key to enter "Hello" then hit the backspace, what would be left is "Hell" which doesn't match any keys, so "Hell" will also be removed.
+ * One issue I noticed is with entering numbers, as mentioned in [issue #28](https://github.com/Mottie/Keyboard/issues/28).
+Say you enter "3131" then hit the backspace, the plugin would see "313".
+Well there is no lone "3", but there is a "13" and because it starts from the left side of the string, it decides to remove the "3" and you end up with "13".
+* Updated Layouts demo & current layouts
+ * Each language layout now includes the display options to modify the keyboard language (alt, accept, cancel, shift, etc).
+ * Since I'm a silly American that isn't fluent in any other language, I've only attempted (and poorly at that) to change the Albanian display language.
+All other layout languages still have English as the display language, so please feel free to share any corrections.

 ####Version 1.8.14.2
 * Added options to the Navigation extension
  * `position : [0,0]` - This sets the current highlighted key position.
 The array contains the row number and the key index (zero based index).